Roadcrosser/channelpoint-hue/readme.md

 **It breaks on Step 2!**

 Ensure you're on Admin Mode.
 Some systems may also require you to use `pip3` instead of `pip`

-**It doesn't work when I run it, but it worked the last time I did!**

-Your Twitch credentials may have expired.
-Delete `secrets.json` and reauthenticate.